mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 <figure align="center">
   <img src="/images/lossy-compression/cosine_basis_8.png"/>
   <figcaption style="font-size:0.8em;">
-    Al the elements from the 8x8 cosine transform basis.
+    All the elements from the 8x8 cosine transform basis.
 Darker values are negative and lighter values are positive.
    </figcaption>
 </figure>